 The Offices of Admission and Financial Aid work to bring to campus undergraduates who have a high probability of succeeding in Wesleyan's rigorous academic environment and contributing to a creative and active campus life.
 The Office of Admission does extensive outreach via print and electronic media, and intensively recruits a diverse geographic, racial/ethnic, and socioeconomic population with a wide range of academic and co-curricular interests.
-Wesleyan admits students through an annual cycle that includes two early decision and one regular admission process.
+Wesleyan admits students (domestic first-years) on a need-blind basis through an annual cycle that includes two early decision and one regular admission process.
+Students accepted as sophomore or junior transfers are admitted through a competitive need-sensitive process.
 Financial aid is based on a combination of the student's and family's ability to pay, and awards consist of federal and state aid, and institutional grants.
-Wesleyan meets 100% of demonstrated need.

-This proportion of students receiving aid in academic year 2011-12 was 49%, where aid is defined as "grant or scholarship aid received from the federal government, state/local government, the institution, and other sources known to the institution."
-The prior year (2010-11), it was 48%.
+This proportion of students receiving aid in academic year 2010-11 was 49%, where aid is defined as "grant or scholarship aid received from the federal government, state/local government, the institution, and other sources known to the institution."
+The prior year (2009-10), it was 48%.
+In 2011-12 it was 49%.